TechnicalPursuit/TIBET/doc/markdown/tibet-apropos.1.md

     # by comment
     #

-### Expand that search to include method comments and only 1 match:
+### Expand that search to include method comments and lower match counts:

     $ tibet apropos clip --comments --limit 1